-- TestResult − It contains methods which collect the results after a test case is executed.
+- TestResult − It contains methods that collect the results after a test case is executed.

 - TestSuite − It is an aggregate of Junit tests.

-- The method annotated as @BeforeClass execute only once and first of all.
+- The method annotated as @BeforeClass executes only once and first of all.

 - A method annotated as @AfterClass executes only once and at the last.

-- Before executing the test, case method annotated as @Before executes for each test case, runs.
+- Before executing the test, the case method annotated as @Before executes for each test case, runs.